-All of our investments are entered into for other than trading purposes.
-Our interest income is sensitive to changes in the general level of U.S. interest rates, particularly since the majority of our investments are in short-term, interest-bearing instruments.
-Based on our investment holdings as of October 2, 2004, an immediate one percentage point decline in the yield for such instruments would decrease our annual interest income by \$2.4 million.
+Our financial instruments include cash, cash equivalents and short-term investments.
+Our main investment objectives are the preservation of investment capital and the maximization of after-tax returns on our investment portfolio.
+Our interest income is sensitive to changes in the general level of U.S. interest rates.
+Based on our cash, cash equivalents and short-term investments holdings as of April 2, 2005, an immediate one-percentage point decline in the yield for such instruments would decrease our annual interest income by approximately \$3.0 million.
 We believe that our investment policy is conservative, both in terms of the average maturity of our investments and the credit quality of the investments we hold.